Talks & Events

 V&A South Kensington, London

-The first of which by Liliane Lijn, pioneer and exponent of kinetic art who in her work has experimented with light, movement, words, film, liquids and industrial materials, presented the artists’ ideas and methodology behind her work.
-Lijn was born in New York and studied archaeology at the Sorbonne and Art History at the Ecole du Louvre, Paris (1958).
-Living in New York between 1961 and 1963, experimenting with fire and acids and working with light, poetry, movement and liquids, she rapidly established herself as a leading kinetic artist through many international exhibitions.
+A programme of talks that opened with Liliane Lijn, a pioneer of kinetic art known for her experiments with light, movement, words, film, liquids, and industrial materials.
+Born in New York, she studied archaeology at the Sorbonne and art history at the École du Louvre, Paris (1958).
+Between 1961 and 1963, living in New York, Lijn explored fire, acids, light, poetry, movement, and liquids, quickly establishing herself as a leading kinetic artist through numerous international exhibitions.

 Academic & Research Related Talks & Events